pradeepnare/Data_Science_Portfolio/Credit_Limit_Analysis/README.md

 # Project: Credit Limit Analysis
 # Brief Description:
-In this project, we delve into a dataset from UCI that represents the credit limit of various bank customers.
+In this project, I delved into a dataset from UCI that represents the credit limit of various bank customers.
 By analyzing this data, we aim to understand the distribution of credit amounts provided to customers and how these amounts vary with different sample sizes.

 # Objective:
 The main objective is to observe the variability of the mean, median, and mode for different sample sizes.
 This understanding can help in making decisions related to credit policies in banks.